 Among the items the Coles brought with them to America was a wooden couch.
-The reason for bringing such a large piece of furniture across the Atlantic with them from Ireland is unknown, but it is remarkable that it stayed in the family until it was donated to the Lake County Discovery Museum in 1963.
+It is remarkable the family brought such a large piece of furniture across the Atlantic from Ireland.
+Perhaps the couch was considered useful for their journey since it included a storage compartment.
+The couch remained in the family's possession until it was donated to the Bess Bower Dunn Museum of Lake County in 1963.

 |Partial view of 8-foot long wooden couch |

 brought from Ireland by the Cole Family in 1837.

 |Another unusual artifact that came down through the generations—|